Satellite radio: Content, availability and market penetration

 Satellite radio in the US offers commercial-free music stations, as well as news, sports, and talk, some of which include commercials.
 In 2004, satellite radio companies in the United States began providing background music to hotels, retail chains, restaurants, airlines and other businesses.
 On April 30, 2013, SiriusXM CEO Jim Meyer stated that the company would be pursuing opportunities over the next few years to provide in-car services through their existing satellites, including telematics (automated security and safety, such as stolen vehicle tracking and roadside assistance) and entertainment (such as weather and gas prices).

 As of December 2020, SiriusXM had 34.7 million subscribers.
-This was primarily due to the company’s partnerships with automakers and car dealers.
+This was primarily due to the company's partnerships with automakers and car dealers.
 Roughly 60% of new cars sold come equipped with SiriusXM, and just under half of those units gain paid subscriptions.
 The company has long-term deals with General Motors, Ford, Toyota, Kia, Bentley, BMW, Volkswagen, Nissan, Hyundai and Mitsubishi.
-The presence of Howard Stern, whose show attracts over 12 million listeners per week, has also been a factor in the company’s steady growth.
+The presence of Howard Stern, whose show attracts over 12 million listeners per week, has also been a factor in the company's steady growth.
 As of 2013, the main competition to satellite radio is streaming Internet services, such as Pandora and Spotify, as well as FM and AM Radio.

-Satellite radio vs. other formats
+Satellite radio versus other formats

 Satellite radio differs from AM, FM radio, and digital television radio (DTR) in the following ways (the table applies primarily to the United States):